dstl/YAWNING-TITAN/README.md

 - Flexible environment and game rule setup
 - Generation of evaluation episode visualisations (gifs)

+YAWNING TITAN was publicly released on 20th July 2022 under MIT licence.
+It will continue to be developed through the Autonomous Resilient Cyber Defence (ARCD) project, overseen by Dstl.

+Feedback on its operation, and suggestions for enhancements, is gratefully received via the Issues tab.

+As the YAWNING TITAN project progresses, updates will be posted on this site.

 ## What's YAWNING TITAN built with

 - [OpenAI's Gym](https://gym.openai.com/)